rust-embedded/wg/text/0000-common-counter-interface.md

 The core influence comes from two sources:

-- `embedded-hal`: Just as this crate makes no impositions on specific implementation, but rather, make it easy to write highly portable embedded-rust
+- `embedded-hal`: This RFC aims to make no impositions on specific implementation, but rather, make it easy to write highly portable embedded-rust
 - `embedded-time`: An independant endeavour that does a great job of already encapsulating this core idea.

 This is the code defining the `embedded_time::Clock` trait.
 I have changed the comments for the context of this RFC:

 <details>
 <summary> Expand to view annotated summary `embedded_time::Clock` trait </summary>

 ```rust
 // I would rename this.
 A consistent oscilator is not necisarily a clock.
 It could be a PWM at 50% duty cycle,
 // or an ab encoder tracking total distance moved, etc. The only assumption is that it is an incremental counter, and that